NishaVijai/v46-tier2-team-16/README.md

 # Zest - web app

-Zest is a web app that lets users find and sort recipes.
+Zest is a recipe finder app where you search by ingredients and get detailed recipes with videos, images, and nutrition info.

 ## Table of Contents